kluctl/kluctl/docs/kluctl/commands/delete.md

                                                     --helm-username=<credentialsId>:<username>, where
                                                     <credentialsId> must match the id specified in the helm-chart.yaml.
+      --no-obfuscate                                Disable obfuscation of sensitive/secret data
+      --no-wait                                     Don't wait for deletion of objects to finish.'
-      --no-obfuscate                                Disable obfuscation of sensitive/secret data -o, --output-format stringArray                   Specify output format and target file, in the format 'format=path'.
+  -o, --output-format stringArray                   Specify output format and target file, in the format
+                                                    'format=path'.
 Format can either be 'text' or 'yaml'.
 Can be specified multiple times.
 The actual format for yaml is